jparrett/Amazon_Vine_Analysis/README.md

 <img src="/images/helpful.png" width="900">
 [helpful.png](/images/helpful.png)

-The data was then analysized to review paid vs unpaid reviews.
+The data was then analyzed to review paid vs unpaid reviews.
 Below is the summary of the categories:

 Unpaid Reviews: